Operant Conditioning & Its Effects

 Source: verywell mind

-He identified specific schedules of reinforcement each having its own frequencies and timings.
-These different reinforcement patterns had varying effects on extinction and learning speed.
-Skinner and Ferster found ways in which delivery of reinforcement takes place.
+He identified different schedules of reinforcement with their own frequencies and timings.
+These patterns had varying effects on extinction and learning speed.
+Skinner and Ferster discovered methods of delivering reinforcement.

 Response Rate